BeehiveHQ/beehive-ai/docs/core_concepts/invokables.md

 | n_feedback_results<br>`int` | Amount of feedback to incorporate into answering the current task.
 This takes `n` tasks with the most similar embedding to the current one and incorporates their feedback into the Invokable's model.
 Default is `1`. |
 | color<br>`str` | Color used to represent the invokable in verbose printing.
 This can be a HEX code, an RGB code, or a standard color supported by the Rich API.
 See https://rich.readthedocs.io/en/stable/appendix/colors.html for more details.
 Default is `chartreuse2`. |

-!!! warning
-    You will **never** need to instantiate this class directly.
-You should always use one of the child classes.

 ## "invoke"  method
 In order to have your invokable execute a task, you can use the `invoke` method.
 You'll see several examples of this throughout the documentation.